searchivarius/long_doc_rank_model_analysis/README.md

 ## Simplified data processing for MS MARCO v1 and v2

 To simplify reproduction, we share our main training set (in the CEDR format).
-We do not yet release data sets for training in the "leaderboarding" model.
+We do not yet release data sets for training in the "leaderboarding" mode.

 Assume that the root folder for all collections is the directory `<some top-level-path>/collections`:
 ```